signalfx/splunk-otel-collector/tests/testutils/README.md

 ### Testcase

 All the above test utilities can be easily configured by the `Testcase` helper to avoid unnecessary boilerplate in resource creation and cleanup.
-The associated OTLPMetricsReceiverSink for each `Testcase` will have an OS-provided endpoint that can be rendered via the `"${OTLP_ENDPOINT}"` environment variable in your tested config. `testutils` provides a general `AssertAllMetricsReceived()` function that utilizes this type to stand up all the necessary resources associated with a test and assert that all expected metrics are received:
+The associated OTLPReceiverSink for each `Testcase` will have an OS-provided endpoint that can be rendered via the `"${OTLP_ENDPOINT}"` environment variable in your tested config. `testutils` provides a general `AssertAllMetricsReceived()` function that utilizes this type to stand up all the necessary resources associated with a test and assert that all expected metrics are received: